Safety Orientation Information

 - On each floor/wing/ramp/apartment building, there is a student staff member known as the Resident Advisor (Apartment RA for Gardens and White Creek).
 They are there to serve as a resource for you, assist you in anyway and ensure the safety and security of the community.

-- RA/ARA’s report to a supervisor who also lives in the buildings/on campus.
+- RA/ARA’s report to a supervisor who also lives in the building/on campus.
 Some may report to a Graduate Hall Director (GHD) or Graduate Resident Manager (GRM) (apartments).
 Others will report to a Community Director (CD) or Resident Manager (RM).

 - GHD’s & GRM’s are graduate students who work part time supervising a facility while attending classes.
 They have already completed their Bachelor’s degrees.